-- When all <bandwidth, availability> requirement requests can be satisfied (the requested bandwidth under each availability parameter is smaller than or equal to the remaining bandwidth under the corresponding availability parameter on its local link), it SHOULD reserve the bandwidth resource from each remaining sub-bandwidth portion on its local link to set up this LSP.
-Optionally, the higher availability bandwidth can be allocated to lower availability request when the lower availability bandwidth cannot satisfy the request. - When at least one <bandwidth, availability> requirement request cannot be satisfied, it SHOULD generate PathErr message with the error code "Admission Control Error" and the error value "Requested Bandwidth Unavailable" (see [RFC2205]).
+- When all bandwidth, availability> requirement requests can be satisfied (the requested bandwidth under each availability parameter is smaller than or equal to the remaining bandwidth under the corresponding availability parameter on its local link), the node SHOULD reserve the bandwidth resource from each remaining sub-bandwidth portion on its local link to set up this LSP.
+Optionally, a higher availability bandwidth can be allocated to lower availability request when the lower availability bandwidth cannot satisfy the request. - o When at least one <bandwidth, availability> requirement request cannot be satisfied, the node SHOULD generate PathErr message with the error code "Admission Control Error" and the error value "Requested Bandwidth Unavailable" (see [RFC2205]).